 The Lead Administrator/Principal shall have a Masters degree in School Administration or a Doctoral degree in an educational field.
-They shall have a Principal certification from the NC Department of Public instruction, with three years or more experience as a school administrator.
+They shall have

+Ascend Leadership Academy: Lee County - The mission of Ascend Leadership Academy is to develop successful student leaders by growing their self-efficacy, intellectual understanding, and social competence.
+ALA will accomplish this by applying innovative teaching methods, incorporating students cultural realities and cultivating student ownership in the learning community. a Principal certification from the NC Department of Public instruction, with three years or more experience as a school administrator.
 They should also have relevant teaching experience and effective communication skills.
-The roles and responsibilities of the Lead Administrator include:

-- Exemplify the 7 Habits and the leadership principles of the Leader in Me program - Recruiting, Hiring, and Evaluating all teaching and support personnel. - Oversee the schools curriculum and educational program - Maintain a safe and secure learning environment - Communicate the mission and vision of the school to all stakeholders - Manage the day to day operations of the school - Monitor the schools finances and maintain a balanced budget - Provide strategic planning to ensure advancement towards the schools mission

-The Assistant Principal/Curriculum Director shall have a Masters degree in School Administration, Curriculum and Instruction, or another field of education.
-The AP's responsibilities include:

-- Support the Lead Administrator in the execution of all of his/her responsibilities and the day to day operations of the school. - Oversee the educational program and provide support for teachers in their daily instruction. - Oversee the Student Justice Council and facilitate student hearings. - Manage the maintenance of the facilities, handle disciplinary matters, and evaluate teacher performance.

-Core/Elective teachers shall have a Bachelors degree from a four year institution and be certified by NCDPI in their content area for grades 6-12.
+The roles and responsibilities of the Lead Administrator include: \Exemplify the 7 Habits and the leadership principles of the Leader in Me program \Recruiting, Hiring, and Evaluating all teaching and support personnel. \Oversee the schools curriculum and educational program \Maintain a safe and secure learning environment \Communicate the mission and vision of the school to all stakeholders \Manage the day to day operations of the school \Monitor the school's finances and maintain a balanced budget \Provide strategic planning to ensure advancement toward the school's mission The Assistant Principal/Curriculum Director shall have a Master degree in School Administration, Curriculum and Instruction, or another field of education.
+The AP's responsibilities include: \Support the Lead Administrator in the execution of all of his/her responsibilities and the day to day operations of the school. \Oversee the educational program and provide support for teachers in their daily instruction. \Oversee the Student Justice Council and facilitate student hearings. \Manage the maintenance of the facilities, handle disciplinary matters, and evaluate teacher performance.
+Core/Elective Teachers shall have a Bachelors degree from a four year institution and be certified by NCDPI in their content area for grades 6-12.
 Prior teaching experience is preferred but not required.
-Core teacher roles and responsibilities include:

-- Exemplify the 7 Habits and the leadership principles of the Leader in Me program - Create a positive learning environment for students - Execute lesson plans that are consistent with the mission of the school and aligned with NC Standard Course of Study. - Participate in their Professional Learning Community and all professional development activities. - Evaluate student performance equitably. - Communicate effectively with all stakeholders including parents, students, and administration.
+Core teacher roles and responsibilities include: \Exemplify the 7 Habits and the leadership principles of the Leader in Me program \Create a positive learning environment for students \Execute lesson plans that are consistent with the mission of the school and aligned with NC Standard Course of Study. \Participate in their Professional Learning Community and all professional development activities. \Evaluate student performance equitably. \Communicate effectively with all stakeholders including parents, students, and administration.
 Digital Media teachers shall have a Bachelors degree from a 4 year institution.
-These individuals should have relevant job experience with a knowledge of technology including programming, animation, audio/video production, and graphic design.
-These teachers may or may not possess teacher certification.
-Digital Media teacher roles responsibilities include:

-- Exemplify the 7 Habits and the leadership principles of the Leader in Me program - Create a positive learning environment for students - Execute lesson plans that are consistent with the mission of the school and prepare students for the emerging digital world. - Participate in their Professional Learning Community and all professional development activities.
+These individuals should have relevant job experience with a thorough knowledge of technology including programming, animation, audio/video production, and graphic design.
+These teachers may or may not possess а teacher certification.
+Digital Media teacher roles and responsibilities include: \Exemplify the 7 Habits and the leadership principles of the Leader in Me program \Create a positive learning environment for students \Execute lesson plans that are consistent with the mission of the school and prepare students for the emerging digital world. \Participate in their Professional Learning Community and all professional development activities.

-- Evaluate student performance equitably. - Communicate effectively with all stakeholders including parents, students, and administration.
+\Evaluate student performance equitably.

+\Communicate effectively with all stakeholders including parents, students, and administration.

 Exceptional Children's teachers shall have a Bachelors degree from a 4 year institution and be certified by NCDPI in Special Education.
-They will:

-- institution and be certified by NCDPI in Special Education.
-They will: Be responsible for ensuring that students with IEPs receive their services. - Ensure that ALA is in compliance with all federal and state regulations regarding students with disabilities. - Provide support for Regular Education teachers in the classroom where appropriate.
+They will: \Be responsible for ensuring that students with IEPs receive their services. \Ensure that ALA is in compliance with all federal and state regulations regarding students with disabilities.

+\Provide support for Regular Education teachers in the classroom where appropriate.